amit-davidson/GopherCon2021IsraelStaticAnalysisWorkshop/intro/text.md

 <img src="https://i.imgur.com/biUHNJq.png" height="50%" width="50%"/>

 ### 1.2.3 Middle end
-As explained, the middle end part performs optimizations regardless of the source code language and the target machine.
+The middle end part performs optimizations regardless of the source code language and the target machine.
 As opposed to the front end phase, the middle end analyses are more complex.
-By estimating how the code and the data will flow, the compiler does optimizations ranging from the scope of a function to the entire program (interprocedural).
+By estimating how the data will flow through the code, the compiler does optimizations ranging from the scope of a function to the entire program (interprocedural).

-I'll demonstrate it using Constant Propagation.
+I'll demonstrate an optimization using Constant Propagation mentioned earlier.
 Constant propagation is the process of substituting the values of known constants in expressions.
 Constant propagation eliminates cases in which values are copied from one location or variable to another to assign their value to another variable.

 The algorithm works by doing iterations from top to bottom and and each pass see if it can improve current state.
-If no more improvement can be made anymore, the algorithm terminates.
+If no more improvements can be made anymore, the algorithm terminates.

 Propagating X:
 ```